semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 ---
 append_help_link: true
-description: "Semgrep can match matches generic patterns in languages that it doesn’t yet support.
-You can use generic pattern matching for languages that don’t yet have a parser, configuration files, and other structured data, such as HTML or XML.
+description: "Semgrep can match generic patterns in languages that it doesn’t yet support.
+You can use generic pattern matching for languages that don’t yet have a parser, configuration files, and other structured data.
 Generic pattern matching is experimental."
 ---

 # Generic pattern matching

 ## Introduction

-Semgrep can match matches generic patterns in languages that it doesn’t yet support.
-You can use generic pattern matching for languages that don’t yet have a parser, configuration files, and other structured data, such as HTML or XML.
+Semgrep can match generic patterns in languages that it does **not** yet support.
+You can use generic pattern matching for languages that do **not** yet have a parser, configuration files, and other structured data.
 Generic pattern matching is experimental.

 As an example, consider this rule:
 ```yaml